 Faculty peer review takes place within academic programs/departments in the form of class observation.
-All full-time faculty members, including program chairs, are expected to participate in the process at least once during an academic year.
+New faculty members have to be evaluated during their first semester of teaching.
+All full-time faculty members, including program chairs, are expected to participate in the process when it's necessary (but at least once within two years).
 Part-time faculty members are encouraged to participate.
 While scheduling the review process is up to departments, normally the peer observation is scheduled no earlier than 5th week of the semester and should be completed before the 14th week of study in either Fall or Spring semesters.